Enhancely API (1.4.2)

 JSON-LD generation is asynchronous.
 When you submit a URL:

-1. 201 Created: The URL is queued for processing (first time submission)
+1. 201 Created: The URL is queued for processing (first-time submission)

 Processing typically takes 1-3 minutes depending on page complexity and queue depth.
-The response includes a status field:

-• created: Queued for processing, JSON-LD generation hasn't started yet (typically returns 201 on first POST)
+• created: Queued for processing, JSON-LD generation hasn't started yet

-• updating: Currently being processed (returns 202 when still processing)
+• updating: Currently being (re)processed

-• ready: JSON-LD is available and ready to use (returns 200 with full content)
+• ready: JSON-LD is available and ready to use

 Rate Limiting